maximoguerrero/PDF-GPT4-JSON/README.md

 # PDF-GPT4-JSON

 This project is designed to convert PDF files into JSON format using GPT-4.
 For each page in the PDF, a JSON file will be generated.
 The hierarchy of the JSON structure will be inferred from the layout of the data in the PDF.
+Can be used as python module or in the cli.

 ## Theory of Generating Structured JSON using GPT-4 Vision